selenaqian/moono/README.md

 * Unlike in real-life games of Uno, users can only call uno for themselves and cannot "call out" other players
     * Computer players calling uno is set to chance, and when they do call there will be a sound played ("Moono!")
 * Lists are not serializable so when saving a game it defaults to 4 players in TurnManager
+* Real Uno score-tracking adds the scores of other players to the winner of each round, but our version only adds the scores of each player to themselves (i.e. there is no advantage to "winning" a round by shedding all cards).
+This was a human error interpreting the rules of Uno!

 Interesting data files:

 Known Bugs:
 * Loading a game currently is not functioning as expected.
+* If the human player keeps hoarding cards and does not make plays, they will eventually exhaust all the cards in the piles.
+There is currently no behavior to handle this error or force a user to play a card.

 Extra credit: